 Cheapest non-owner car insurance companies in Nebraska

-The cheapest non-owner car insurance in Nebraska is from Auto-Owners, with an average rate of $63.
-The second most affordable option in Nebraska is Geico, with an average rate of $83.
+Auto-Owners is the cheapest non-owner car insurance in Nebraska, with rates averaging $63.
+The second most affordable option in Nebraska is GEICO, with an average rate of $83.

 The table below shows the most affordable non-owner car insurance companies in Nebraska.